ABOUT US

 We are a part of a Global Network

-U3A is a global movement that encourages mature people to keep their minds active and share their knowledge.
+U3A is a global movement encouraging mature people to keep their minds active and share their knowledge.
 It began in France in 1972 as a means of enabling older achievers to continue learning and share their knowledge under the banner “University of the Third Age”.
 The movement spread widely throughout Europe.

 In 1981, U3A reached the United Kingdom, which developed a model based on peer-to-peer learning, away from academia.
 This same approach was adopted in Australia and New Zealand.
 The first U3A in New Zealand was U3A Remuera, established in 1989.
 U3A St Heliers followed in 1992.
 There are now over 80 U3As in New Zealand, including 27 in the Auckland region.
 Further Information can be found on www.u3a.nz.